The Verdict on Aaron Judge Rookie Cards

 Hitting home runs in your first two MLB games while wearing a New York Yankees jersey gets people talking.
-While the name Kevin Maas will invariably come up at some point, that’s not always the case.
+Breaking Mark McGwire’s rookie home run record cements your name in history.
 For Aaron Judge cards, it’s still too early to see what the next decade’s going to look like.
 But after a hot start to his career in the Bronx, it’s time to take a closer look at the Aaron Judge Rookie Cards and other early releases that are out there.

 The first Aaron Judge cards came out not long after the Yankees picked him in the first round of the 2013 draft.
 Topps landed him in a couple of late-season Bowman products while both Panini and Leaf put the outfielder in multiple prospect-heavy sets as well.